samjulien/blog/_posts/2016-09-09-analysis-of-passwordless-connections.markdown

 Developing your own in-house SMS API for passwordless login is both [difficult and costly](https://auth0.com/blog/how-passwordless-sms-authentication-can-improve-your-app/).
 Luckily, implementation of Auth0’s Passwordless Logins is quick and easy to achieve.

-Within the Auth0 Dashboard, you can choose to configure SMS, Email, TouchID or all three Passwordless options.
+Within the Auth0 Dashboard, you can choose to configure SMS, Email, or both Passwordless options.
 Using SMS and Email will send a magic code or link that your user can type in or click to login.
-TouchID is a biometric authentication method storing the user's fingerprint and when detected, using that to log them in.

 ![Passwordless Connections](https://cdn.auth0.com/blog/analyzing-passwordless/passwordless-connections.png)